deepfaith/bookify-quasar-firebase-exam/README.md

-# Bookify Coding Challenge
+# Coding Challenge

-This project is a Backend app built in Nodejs, Firebase, and Express
+This project is a Backend app built in Quasar, and Vue3

 ## Getting started
 This project was tested with node v16.15.1